aws-samples/aws-do-eks/wd/conf/terraform/eks-p6-b200/README.md

 1. **sys** - CPU instances (m5.2xlarge by default) for running system pods such as CoreDNS, kube-proxy, and other cluster services.
 Default: 1 instance.

-2. **gpu** - P6-B200.48xlarge instances with full EFA networking enabled across all 32 network cards.
+2. **gpu** - P6-B200.48xlarge instances with full EFA networking enabled across all 8 EFAv4 adapters.
 Default: 2 instances.

 ## Prerequisites